yueyue4737/EC601-Miniproject/README.md

 # EC601 Mini Project

 ## Instruction
-Run the KPics.py in the terminal and then follow the questions to input some characters.
+Run the KPics.py in the terminal directly.
 You can input the main keyword and restriction word you want to search, then choose functions:
 * function 1:display Top 10 recent popular pictures;
-* function 2:show the recent Twitter Users' sentiment of the searching keywords.
+* function 2:show the recent Twitter Users' sentiment of the searching keywords. and then, you can choose exit or not.

 ## Architecture
 ![Architecture1](https://user-images.githubusercontent.com/9766409/65399573-7420a580-dd8b-11e9-8d33-74eec6f7e176.png)